vinjsh32/chineselearning/README.md

 # Chinese Learning

 Simple Node.js application skeleton to guide learners of Chinese.
-It exposes routes for grammar, reading, listening, writing, character practice, pinyin, and an AI tutor.
+It serves a small frontend covering grammar, reading, listening, writing, character practice, pinyin, and an AI tutor.
 The writing and tutor sections optionally integrate with a free Hugging Face model to suggest corrections and answer questions.

 ## Usage